NextCenturyCorporation/neon-dash/README.md

 ### Run Locally

-To run the Neon Dashboard, first start the Neon Server, then run `npm start`
+To run the Neon Dashboard, first start the NUCLEUS Data Server, then run `npm start`

 This will start the Neon Dashboard on http://localhost:4200 and should auto-reload the page whenever you modify a file.